-Teaching Climate - This video explores whether renewable energy resources could meet today's global energy needs of about 15.7 terawatts.
+This video segment explores whether, in principle, renewable energy resources could meet today's global energy needs of about 15.7 terawatts.

 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.
 Read what our review team had to say about this resource below or learn more about how CLEAN reviews teaching materials